The latest news from our groups…..

 Card Craft

-Some of the beautiful cards made in January’s Card Craft group.
+Some of the beautiful cards being made in February’s Card Craft group.

 Why not join us – all materials are provided to make the card.
 We meet on the 3rd Monday of the month at the Methodist Hall on Southwell Road, at 2.00pm.
 Interested?
 Contact Jill 07719165800